 By the time dinner rolled around, I was proud of myself.
 Despite sipping lots of tea and Coke, I had managed to sit through the entire afternoon with only a handful of bathroom breaks.
 My dad rewarded our good behavior with a giant plate of shrimp with lobster sauce.
 The stir fried crustacean was served in a white sauce made with chicken broth, garlic, green onions, minced pork, and scrambled eggs.
 The dish was one of my favorites, but I was always confused as to why there wasn’t any actual lobster in the sauce.

-Sunday closing was the earliest of the week - 9pm.
-The waiters cleaned in advance so they could leave on time.
-My brothers and I looked for our dad to see if he’d be ready to go, too.
-Around this hour, Big Al was always looking for more things to do around the restaurant - eating leftovers, testing new recipes, flipping through catalogs for the latest kitchenware.
+We closed the earliest on Sundays at— 9pm.
+While the waiters cleaned in advance so they could leave on time, my brothers and I looked for our dad to see if he’d be ready to go, too.
+Around this hour, Big Al was always looking for more things to do around the restaurant — eating leftovers, testing new recipes, flipping through catalogs for the latest kitchenware.
 This time, he was sitting in one of our booths with the last table of the night.
 I wasn’t sure if I was more jealous of my dad, who got to make so many friends, or these strangers who got to spend so much time with my always-running-around, too-busy-to-sit-down dad.

 My dad waved us over.
 I was so excited to meet the older white couple.
 I brushed back my hair and straightened my corduroy pants, before bolting across our red and black carpet.
 As I reached the table, I wanted to see what they had ordered: subgum wonton.
 The first time I saw the dish listed on our menu, I was surprised.
-The entree included a strange-sounding ingredient called “kreplach.”
+The entree included a strange—sounding ingredient called “kreplach.”
 That didn’t sound very Chinese to me.
 My dad explained it was Yiddish for “dumplings.”
 I knew we had a lot of Jewish customers.
 I didn’t know our food was Jewish, too.